ExaFEL/exafel_project/kpp_eval/README.md

 In order to further analyse individual detector panels, one can `cp`, edit and `source` steps 3 and 4 in a similar fashion.

+This supplementary approach is available as a backup.
+It is slower and provides less information than `evaluate_prediction_offset.py`.
+Additionally, it relies on `psii_spread` module as dependency.
+However, it might be preferable when focusing strictly on RMS, scaling the evaluation to all data, or looking for more tested solution.

 ### Evaluating cross-correlation of odd and even intensities
 *Associated goals*: **C**; *files:*
 [evaluate_cc12.py](evaluate_cc12.py),